 Larger portable units use the same operating system, but without the cartridges.

 Apparently their high fuel efficiency is able to tackle the house heating bills.
-Read the reviews and do your math and see what you can come up with.
+Read the reviews in the Amazon search box below, do your math and see what you can come up with.

 The larger the heater, the larger the area that can be heated.
 That's why the portable radiant heaters come in various sizes.
 The small ones will more then sufficiently heat up a tent, while the larger ones take care of larger motor-homes, trailers and apparently even a part of your house if you wish so.